 Required Application Items

-from each college, community college, study abroad program and university attended.
-Three-year Bachelor's Degrees are accepted for admission review.
+A transcript from each college, community college, study abroad program, and university attended.

-All international students must also submit a English language test score, translated transcripts, a copy of the first page of the passport, and a completed Certification of Finance form.
+All international students must also submit a English language test score, translated transcripts, a copy of the first page of their passport, and a completed Certification of Finance form.
 See the International Graduate Students Guide for more details.

 Please do not send any application items to the Department of Computer Science.